johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v7.md

 {{ <Note imageComponent={<BookImage size="60" />}> }}

 We recommend moving to [Mapbox Streets v8](/vector-tiles/reference/mapbox-streets-v8/) for additional features and improvements.
-However, Mapbox Streets v7 will continue to receive data updates from OpenStreetMap.
+But, Mapbox Streets v7 will continue to receive data updates from OpenStreetMap.

 {{</Note>}}